 Abstract

-Good Agricultural Practices (GAP) adoption by chilli farmers was studied in the Andhra Pradesh districts of NTR, Prakasam, and Kurnool.
+Good Agricultural Practices (GAP) adoption by chilli farmers was studied in the NTR, Prakasam, and Kurnool districts of Andhra Pradesh.
 Using basic random selection, a sample size of 135 respondents was selected from nine villages.
 According to the statistics, the primary rationale for growing chilli in this particular site was the crop's suitability for the climate and soil.
 The results showed that 24.44 percent of the FPO farmers had a medium level of adoption and 73.33 percent had a high level.
 Just 11.11 percent of noncontract farmers had high adoption, compared to 48.89 percent who had medium adoption.
 It may be deduced that medium adoption was experienced by 68.89 and 48.89 percent of contract farmers and noncontract farmers, respectively.

 Key words: Chilli, Good Agricultural Practices (GAP), Challenges, Garret Ranking test and Adoption Index.